Jamba: A Hybrid Transformer-Mamba Language Model: Evaluation

 \subsubsection{Naturalistic long-context evaluation}

+We evaluate Jamba’s ability to handle long contexts in two settings.
+First, we evaluate the model on several classification tasks commonly used for assessing in-context learning, with an increasing number of few-shot examples.
+In particular, we use the four datasets with the largest label space from \cite{ratner2023parallel}, which showed that such tasks benefit most from using more few-shot examples: Trec-Fine (fine-grained question type classification, 50 labels; \cite{li2002learning}), NLU Intent (intent classification in natural language understanding, 68 labels; \cite{liu2021benchmarking}), Banking77 (intent classification in the banking domain, 77 labels; \cite{casanueva2020efficient}), and CLINC150 (intent classification, 150 labels; \cite{larson2019evaluation}).
+In each case we add examples up to a context length of 128K tokens.
+Figure \ref{fig:long-context-classification} shows the results, comparing \jamba to Mixtral.
+In Trec-Fine and Banking77, \jamba outperforms Mixtral, especially with a large number of few-shot examples.
+In NLU Intent and CLINC150, the two models are on par.

-We evaluate Jamba’s ability to handle long contexts using question-answering benchmarks, consisting of long inputs.
-To this end, we repurpose five of the longest-context datasets from L-Eval \cite{an2023eval}, by structuring them in a few-shot format (we use 3-shots in all experiments here).
+Second, we use question-answering datasets, consisting of long inputs.
+To this end, we repurpose five of the longest-context datasets from L-Eval \cite{an2023eval}, by structuring them in a few-shot format (we use 3-shots in these experiments).
 Specifically, we evaluated the models on the following datasets: NarrativeQA (QA on narratives; \cite{kocisky2018narrativeqa}), LongFQA (finance; \cite{an2023eval}), Natural Questions (NQ; Wikipedia; \cite{kwiatkowski2019natural}), CUAD (law; \cite{hendrycks2021cuad}), and SFiction (science fiction).
 The average input length in these datasets ranges from 6K to 62K tokens.
-These context lengths are further highly expanded by the few-shot format.
+These lengths are further highly expanded by the few-shot format.

-Table \ref{table:leval} summarizes the evaluation results, in terms of F1. \jamba outperforms Mixtral on most of the datasets as well as on average.
+Table \ref{table:leval} summarizes the results, in terms of F1.\footnote{F1 score is the recommended metric in L-Eval \cite{an2023eval}.
+In addition, our setup calibrates the length of the few-shot completions to approximately match the length of the test completion, increasing the credibility of F1.} \jamba outperforms Mixtral on most of the datasets as well as on average.
 In addition, as these long-context tasks require substantial computation, here \jamba's efficiency shines, with much better throughput with long contexts (Section \ref{sec:throughput}).